Culture. Books. Systems.

 Discipline, curiosity, and the long game.

-I grew up in the Bronx, raised by a single mother who taught me that resourcefulness matters more than resources.
+I grew up in the Bronx, raised by a single mother who taught me to value resourcefulness over resources.
 In high school I ran an underground candy business to pay tuition.
-In college I studied design and business, then taught myself to code on the side.
-Each jump taught me the same thing: learn fast, build with what you have, iterate.
+In college I studied design and business, then taught myself to code.
+Each leap taught the same lesson: learn fast, build with what you have, iterate.

-Today I build software, help run a personal development community of 2,000+ in NYC, and read about 80 books a year.
-The about page has the full arc — including the turning points I almost missed.
+Today I build software, help lead a 2,000+ person personal development community in NYC, and read about 80 books a year.
+The about page covers the full story, including the turning points I almost missed.

 Juvoni Beckford